suxuekun/libpyiotcloud/_device_simulator/README.md

     NOTE: To get a device ID, you must first register a device in the IoT Portal.

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/code_ft90Xiotbrtcloud.png" width="600"/>

+    <b> NOTE: After implementing additional security measures in the backend, device also needs to provide the MQTT username and MQTT password with the UUID and SerialNumber, respectively. </b>

 2. Compile code and load the binary.